brodieabrew/cs408-lab2/README.md

 ## Usage

-From within the project directory run the following commands:
+From within the project directory run the following command:

 `npm install`